 Dutch Baby Pancake Recipe

-Dutch baby pancakes, also referred to as German pancakes, are a great way to start the morning.
+Dutch baby pancakes (also known as German pancakes) are a great way to start the morning.
 The recipe for these is quick, easy, and very versatile.
 A dutch baby pancake can easily become a small "dish" to hold other delicious breakfast foods, which make them quite unique.

 These are really just crepes with edges!
 And, like crepes, you can use jam or powdered sugar as a complement.
 You can also top them off with breakfast ingredients like bacon, eggs, and cheese for a more savory treat!